Curriculum Rationale in: ICT

 R082: Creating digital graphics

-This is also a compulsory unit, in which Adobe Fireworks is used to edit photographs and images to suit given situations.
+This is also a compulsory unit, in which Adobe Photoshop is used to edit photographs and images to suit given situations.
 For the assessment of this unit, students will complete a 10 hour controlled assessment which is marked by the teaching staff and externally moderated.

 R085: Creating a multiple website